triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 ### Metrics Collection Services

-Your cluster is now up, running, and can even assign GPU resources to containers.
+Your cluster is now up, running, and can assign GPU resources to containers.
 Next, we have to setup metrics collection for DCGM and Triton Server.
-Metrics provide insight to the Kubernetes Horizontal Pod Autoscaler service and enable it to make autoscaling decisions based on the utilization and availability of deployed models.
+Metrics services provide utilization and availability data to the Kubernetes Horizontal Pod Autoscaler.
+The data can then be used to make autoscaling decisions. on the utilization and availability of deployed models.

 #### Create a Monitoring Namespace